Josh-Alhassan/https-github.com-Saint-Josh-30-Days-JavaScript-Exercise/Day-08/note.md

 We can access values of object using two methods:
 * using '.' followed by the key name, if the key-name is a one word
 * using square bracket and a quote

+## Creating Object methods
+We call a function inside of an object method.
+The *this* keyword refers to the object itself.
+We can use the keyword *this* to access the values of different properties of the object.
+We can not use an arrow function as object method because the word *this* would refer to the **window object** instead of the created object itself.